-Does the firm share your work ethic?
+Does the firm share the same work ethic as your own?

 Have you considered the dress code of the firm?
-Does the attire match your personality?
-(Or can you live with the dress code?)
+Does the attire match your personality (or can you live with the dress code)?

 Has there been a great deal of turnover at the firm in recent years?
 This can point to a potentially hostile environment.